cap-java/sdm/sdm/src/test/java/integration/com/sap/cds/sdm/utils/README.md

-# Helper Scripts
+# Helper Scripts & Utilities

-This folder contains shell scripts for managing SAP Document Management Service (SDM/CMIS) objects and Cloud Foundry / BTP subscription lifecycle tasks.
+This folder contains shell scripts and Java helper classes for managing SAP Document Management Service (SDM/CMIS) objects and Cloud Foundry / BTP subscription lifecycle tasks.

 All scripts read their configuration from [`cf-config.env`](cf-config.env) located in the **same directory** as the scripts.
 Copy [`cf-config.env.example`](cf-config.env.example) to `cf-config.env` and fill in your values before running any script.